Operators in the Estonian Market

 Betting on fantasy sports has become very popular in recent years and continues to grow rapidly.
 It is expected that more operators will offer this service and therefore there will be changes to the regulation as well.

-No response has been provided in this jurisdiction.
+No information is available in this jurisdiction.

-Cryptogaming is growing internationally and probably also on the Estonian market; however, there is no gaming operator licensed in Estonia that offers cryptogaming.
-The reason being that the Estonian banks are very reluctant to onboard companies with crypto in their business model.
+Cryptogaming is growing internationally and probably also on the Estonian market.
+However, there is no gaming operator licensed in Estonia that offers cryptogaming, the reason being that the Estonian banks are very reluctant to onboard companies with crypto in their business model.
 As Estonia is considered a crypto-friendly market and there are many fintech start-ups that have identified these problems, the market should soon be able to handle AML/KYC with crypto players so that the AML laws can be upheld and thereby allow for licensed cryptogaming in Estonia.

 Estonian gambling tax is paid by the gambling organiser.
 The period of taxation is a calendar month.
 The tax rates of gambling tax are the following: